dagraham/etm-dgraham/README.md

 #### anniversary substitutions

-Repeating events or tasks can have an anniversary expression, `{XXX}`, in the summary that will be replaced by the appropriat ordinal for the anniversary: 1st, 2nd, 3rd, etc. E.g.,
+Repeating events or tasks can have an anniversary expression, {XXX}, in the summary that will be replaced by the appropriate ordinal for the anniversary: 1st, 2nd, 3rd, etc. E.g.,

 	* {XXX} of 60 auto payments due @s 2020-06-01 @r m &c 60